 Support for the chosen architecture – ultimately the hosting platform would need to be able to run a .NET Core binary which backend server is compiled to.

 Flexibility – hosting platforms vary in the amount of control they give to the users.
-It can range from hosting lambda-functions (5) where users define individual request handlers and don’t have any much control, to dedicated servers where a bare-metal machine is provide and users can configure anything starting from the installed OS.
+It can range from hosting lambda-functions (5) where users define individual request handlers and don’t have any much control, to dedicated servers where a bare-metal machine is provided and users can configure anything starting from the installed OS.

 Cost